practicalli/neovim/docs/install/neovim.md

 Treesitter will prompt to compile its language parsers.

-++"q"++ to close the lazy package manager popup once all plugins are installed.
+++"q"++ to close the lazy package manager pop-up once all plugins are installed.

 ???
-INFO "Unattended post install"
+INFO "Plugin install without UI display"
     Use the `--headless` Neovim flag to install plugins without running whole Neovim editor user interface.

     ```shell